Suggested Drawing Supplies And Tool Tips For How To Draw A Horse

 • Kneaded eraser

-• Vinyl eraser (the long pencil type that come in a holder)
+• Tuff Stuff Eraser (the long pencil type that come in a holder)

-• Some ground graphite (or make your own from a soft lead using an emery board)
+• Some ground or powdered graphite (or make your own from a soft lead using an emery board)

 • A fine tipped paper stump